 According to Environmental Agency figures, some 5 million homes, or one in six, are at risk of flooding, so it’s a problem a huge number of households could face.

-However, new legislation will soon mean that the insurance industry has to cap the cost of premiums for most at-risk homes.
+However, changes to legislation mean that the insurance industry has to cap the cost of premiums for most at-risk homes.

 Here are a number of the main concerns for those worried about flooding and the effect it might have on their home cover premiums.